isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Clinical
 --------

+Patient diagnosis, exposures, and demographic data, along with Clinical Annotation, can be found.

 Biospecimen
 ------------

-Information on cases tissue sample types, along with information on the generation process of data.
+Patient information on cases tissue sample types, along with details on the generation process of data.